-- Do not give a shock to your computer. - □ Keep away from magnets. - Do not place your computer in a location subject to mechanical vibration or in unstable situation. - Do not move your computer while the power is on. - Do not turn off the power or restart the computer while reading or writing data. - Do not use your computer in a place subject to extreme change of temperature. - □ If the hard disk is damaged, the data cannot be restored.
+- Do not give a shock to your computer. - □ Keep away from magnets. - Do not place your computer on an unstable surface or in a location subject to mechanical vibration. - Do not move your computer while the power is on. - Do not turn off the power or restart the computer while reading or writing data. - Do not use your computer in a place subject to extreme change of temperature. - □ If the hard disk is damaged, the data cannot be restored.